Nour61/Melani-Modpack/README.md

 The main attraction, behold my mighty list!
 You can download the latest version from the [releases](https://github.com/Alejandro-Sosa/Melani-Modpack/releases) as an alternative simply click on the name of each mod to download it.

-*The symbol ⚠️ means could cause issues in some specific use cases.
-I personally use them and deem them safe but not everyone plays the same.*

 ### Performance

 - [Sodium](https://github.com/CaffeineMC/sodium-fabric/suites/2359795839/artifacts/49961006) - One of the biggest mods to help, optimizes general rendering.